chloealbright/DevHiveMind/Companies/Employment Best Personal Practices.md

 ---
 When terminated from a job, be sure to request a formal letter explaining the reasons behind your termination.
 Additionally, avoid quitting a job abruptly, as it can have similar consequences to being fired, potentially impacting your eligibility for unemployment benefits.

+Always think and ask what is your out in business deal or situations

 When beginning a new role, there are several important steps to consider: